alfonsof/aws-java-examples/README.md

 These examples show how to use Java 8 and AWS SDK for Java 1.x in order to manage Amazon services on AWS.

+If you have to use AWS SDK for Java 2.x you have the Java code examples on AWS following this link: [https://github.com/alfonsof/aws-java-v2-examples/](https://github.com/alfonsof/aws-java-v2-examples)

 AWS SDK for Java allows Java developers to write software that makes use of Amazon services like EC2 and S3.

 ## Quick start